Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's games this season have featured more combined points than this contest's total of 224.5 points 52 times.
+- In 52 of 82 games this season, Denver and its opponents have scored more than 224.5 points.

-- The average total in Denver's contests this year is 228.3, 3.8 more than this matchup's over/under.
+- Denver has an average total of 228.3 in its contests this year, 3.8 more points than this game's over/under.

 - This season, Denver has won 19 of its 25 games, or 76%, when favored by at least -350 on the moneyline.